TDG-Platform/docs/ENVI_ClassificationSieving.md

 **Data Structure for Expected Outputs:**

-Your Processed ROI file will be written to the specified S3 Customer Location in the ENVI .hdr file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/output.hdr).
+Your processed classification file will be written to the specified S3 Customer Location in the ENVI .hdr file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/output.hdr).

 For background on the development and implementation of Classification Sieving refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/sievingclasses.html)